orcodeep/CSAPP/labs/cache/README.md

 We ignore `size`

-so for the Cache Lab, even if the block size were ridiculously tiny, you can still assume an access(4, 8,..) fits inside a single block, because the lab explicitly guarantees that no memory access ever crosses a cache block boundary.
+so for the Cache Lab, even if the block size were ridiculously tiny, you can still assume the data of an access(4, 8,..) fits inside a single block, because the lab explicitly guarantees that no memory access ever crosses a cache block boundary.

 ## In hardware: